dr. R. van Alebeek

 - The role of domestic courts in the development of international law

-- The relation between the international legal order and national legal orders, especially in the area of human rights law
+- The relation between the international legal order and national legal orders

 - Hierarchy in international law